 How many mags should I have per gun?
 Well, can you ever have too many?
-Okay, kidding aside, you may be wondering what is a good number of magazines per gun (for your pistols, rifles).
+Okay, kidding aside, you may be wondering how many magazines per gun to have on hand (for your pistols, rifles).

-I polled the readers here (back during 2017 while Trump was President and there were lesser relative concerns).
-But I will be curious if it’s changed any – now that it’s 2021.
-Why?
-Because of the present regime’s well known plans and ambitions in this regard (2A takedown).
+I polled the readers here awhile back during the time period while Trump was President, and there were lesser relative concerns about this.
+But I will be curious if opinion has changed any – now that it’s 2021 with the present regime and their well known plans and ambitions in this regard (2A takedown).

 How Many Pistol Mags For SHTF